sausin/laravel-ovh/README.md

 Storage::temporaryUrl()
 ```

-The temporary url is relevant for private containers where files are not publicly accessible
+The `temporaryUrl()` method is relevant for private containers where files are not publicly accessible
 under normal conditions.
 This generates a temporary signed url.
 For more details, please refer
 to [OVH's Temporary URL Documentation](https://docs.ovh.com/gb/en/public-cloud/share_an_object_via_a_temporary_url/).